tmedwards/sugarcube-2/docs/core/macros.md

 <span id="macros-macro-run"></span>
 ### `<<run expression>>`

 *Functionally identical to [`<<set>>`](#macros-macro-set).
-Intended to be mnemonically better for uses where the expression is arbitrary code, rather than variables to set—i.e. `<<run>>` to run code, `<<set>>` to set variables.*
+Intended to be mnemonically better for uses where the expression is arbitrary code, rather than variables to set—i.e., `<<run>>` to run code, `<<set>>` to set variables.*

 <!-- *********************************************************************** -->

 <span id="macros-macro-script"></span>
 ### `<<script>> … <</script>>`

-Silently executes its contents as *pure* JavaScript code—i.e. it performs no story or temporary variable substitution or TwineScript operator processing.
+Silently executes its contents as *pure* JavaScript code—i.e., it performs no story or temporary variable substitution or TwineScript operator processing.
 For instances where you need to run some pure JavaScript and don't want to waste time performing extra processing on code that has no story or temporary variables or TwineScript operators in it and/or worry about the parser possibly clobbering the code.

 **NOTE:** The predefined variable `output`, which is a reference to a local content buffer, is available for use within the macro's code contents.
 Once the code has been fully executed, the contents of the buffer, if any, will be output.